cng04/NBA-Champion-Predictor-Project/README.md

 # NBA-Champion-Predictor-Project

-In this project, I used each (active) team's per-game stats: Points, Rebounds, Assists, Turnovers (PTS, REB, AST, TOV) as well as their advanced stats in each season from 1996 to 2022 to predict who would be the NBA Champion that season.
+In this project, I used each (active) team's per-game stats such as but not limited to: Points, Rebounds, Assists, Turnovers (PTS, REB, AST, TOV) as well as their advanced stats in each season from 1996 to 2022 to predict who would be the NBA Champion that season.

 ## **Summary**
 The full predictions of the most likely NBA champion per season are in the **PREDICTIONS** folder.
 See _**predictions_2023_NBA_champion.csv**_ for predictions on the 2023 NBA Season and see **_predictions_1996_2022_NBA_champion_ridge.csv_** for the predictions on the 1996 - 2022 NBA Seasons.
 The Predicted Rank reflects the team's likelihood to win the NBA Championship (lower rank is better).